-If you own a garden shed—whatever the purpose is, take into account that it holds monetary and sentimental value.
-Whether it’s a set of gardening equipment (e.g., lawnmowers, hedge trimmers, etc.) or outdoor party stuff like barbecues, tents, tables and chairs, it’s crucial to ensure that everything’s safe and secured.
+Whether it’s a set of gardening equipment (e.g., lawnmowers, hedge trimmers, etc.) or outdoor party stuff like barbecues, tents, tables and chairs, you want to make sure everything’s safe and secured.

 1. Choose the Location Carefully